csecht/opencv-contour-utility/README.md

 The intention is to help OpenCV users understand the pertinent parameters and value ranges needed to identify objects.

-Development environment was Linux Ubuntu 20.04 with PyQt5 API.
+Development environment was Linux Ubuntu 20.04.

 ## edge_it.py
 The module `edge_it.py` uses Canny edge detection, cv2.Canny, as the basis to identify contours.